Chromatography - Wikipedia

 Chromatography | Definition, Types, & Facts | Britannica

 Chromatography, technique for separating the components, or solutes, of a mixture on the basis of the relative amounts of each solute distributed between a moving fluid stream, called the mobile phase, and a contiguous stationary phase.
-Learn more about chromatography in this article.

-What is Chromatography and How Does it Work? - Thermo Fisher Scientific
+What is Chromatography and How Does It Work? - Thermo Fisher Scientific

 Chromatography is a process for separating components of a mixture.
 To get the process started, the mixture is dissolved in a substance called the mobile phase, which carries it through a second substance called the stationary phase.

-Chromatography: Principle, Types, Uses, Diagram - Microbe Notes
+Chromatography: Principle, Types, Steps, Uses, Diagram

 Chromatography - Chemistry LibreTexts